 but deliver us from evil.

-For thine is the kingdom,
+For the kingdom, the power,

-for ever and ever.
+now and for ever.

 |Day||Old Testament||New Testament|